 Research into family history relies frequently on documentation to prove facts about families, parents, children and ancestors.
 Documentation includes government records such as military, census, land, court, marriage and death records.
 It also can include newspaper accounts and handwritten memories from older relatives.

 Family heritage oral and written information can often be wrong.
 Traditional oral stories can be embellished, and wrong written information can quickly spread to many people without being verified with documentation.
 In addition, language translation problems have caused confusion over the years.
 An example: Pennsylvania Dutch are often actually "deutsche," or German, according to the Pennsylvania German Society.

-Research into your own or others' family trees can show an illuminating melting pot of family ties, especially in the United States.
-With strong research, people sometimes find that their Irish ancestors were actually Scottish, or what they thought were only African American ancestors actually had Anglo-Saxon branches (or vice versa).
+Research into your own or others' family heritage can show an illuminating melting pot of family ties, especially in the United States.
+With strong research, people sometimes find that their Irish ancestors were actually Scottish, or what they thought were only African American ancestors actually had Anglo-Saxon branches and vice versa.

 Knowing the medical history of your family heritage can have benefits to you.
 Finding patterns of particular illness and disease in your family can help you know what tendencies might "run in the family," giving you an opportunity to avoid risk factors, and giving your doctor information that could help with diagnoses.

 Help from Religious Institutions

 In addition to documentation through government records, many family heritage researchers find out facts through religious records, such as family Bibles or church records.
 Different denominations place different emphasis on these records.
 Members of The Church of Jesus Christ of Latter-day Saints consider genealogy as part of their religion, and gather and keep vast records.